 Note: Specific Rules and regulations are contained in the 2014 MTCA Director’s Guide.

-Immediately following the lunch break, students, chaperones, and directors will participate in a master workshop conducted by working experts.
+Immediately following the lunch break, students, directors, and chaperones will participate in a master workshop conducted by working experts.
 Students cast from the auditions on Friday night will rehearse the Production Number at this time.

 During the competition, students, directors, chaperones, and parents are encouraged to be audience members.
 At the close of the competition on Saturday, the Production Number ensemble will performs for all students, directors, and other attendees.

 While at MTCA, students will participate in workshops at the Disneyland® Resort.
 Schools and individual students will be honored at the exciting and entertaining private MTCA/Disney awards ceremony held at the Disneyland® Resort.
-And, of course, over the two day MTCA experience, students, directors, and chaperones will have time to enjoy Disneyland and Disney's California Adventure.
+And, of course, students, directors, and chaperones will have time to enjoy Disneyland and Disney's California Adventure.

 NOTE: One day of your ParkHopper® ticket must be used Sunday for admittance to the Disney workshops and the MTCA/Disney Awards ceremony.
 Tickets for family and friends must be purchased through MTCA for admittance to the Awards Ceremony.
 No passes can be used.
 No exceptions.